ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 #### Leah Kate - Life Sux (Sped Up Ver.) - Community favourite

-After the great success of the Leah Kate maps [10 Things I Hate About You (Sped Up & Cut Ver.)](https://osu.ppy.sh/beatmapsets/1881428) and [Twinkle Twinkle (Sped Up & Cut Ver.)](https://osu.ppy.sh/beatmapsets/1901049) mapped by [Log Off Now](https://osu.ppy.sh/users/4378277), [Life Sux (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1905234) mapped by the same person was equally well received.
+After the great success of the Leah Kate maps [10 Things I Hate About You (Sped Up & Cut Ver.)](https://osu.ppy.sh/beatmapsets/1881428) and [Twinkle Twinkle (Sped Up & Cut Ver.)](https://osu.ppy.sh/beatmapsets/1901049) mapped by ::Log Off Now::{ user-id=4378277 }, [Life Sux (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1905234) mapped by the same person was equally well received.
 Leah Kate is an artist who has not been seen much in the Ranked section so far and who was a real discovery, thanks to her catchy music and her beautiful voice.
 With beatmaps that are always pleasant to play no matter the situation, and new music, Log Off Now has definitely the winning wicket to please the players!

 #### 15 Voices - Non-breath oblige mapped by Delis - Community favourite

 If you checked Twitter even once this month (or towards the end of December), you'll probably have seen clips of the best osu! players trying out this map to get the best plays.
-We're obviously talking about [Delis](https://osu.ppy.sh/users/1603923)' set on [Non-breath oblige](https://osu.ppy.sh/beatmapsets/1889729), which was more than well received as the mind-blowing number of favourites the set showed us — reaching almost 1,800 in a month thanks to the fact the mapset had a difficulty that was able to challenge all skill levels thanks to the multiple GDers in the set.
+We're obviously talking about ::Delis::{ user-id=1603923 }' set on [Non-breath oblige](https://osu.ppy.sh/beatmapsets/1889729), which was more than well received as the mind-blowing number of favourites the set showed us — reaching almost 1,800 in a month thanks to the fact the mapset had a difficulty that was able to challenge all skill levels thanks to the multiple GDers in the set.

 #### Pmarusama. - S'il vous President - osu!monthly Mapping Team's favorite

 Are you *-w-* or *-v-* ?
-If you haven't understood yet, we are obviously referring to [S'il vous President](https://osu.ppy.sh/beatmapsets/1763440) hosted by [TtmnZk](https://osu.ppy.sh/users/2495509) and more particularly its Extreme difficulty by [nika mika](https://osu.ppy.sh/users/3878832) with its more than amusing concepts on a lively song, with many patterns in the form of emojis and punctuation throughout.
+If you haven't understood yet, we are obviously referring to [S'il vous President](https://osu.ppy.sh/beatmapsets/1763440) hosted by ::TtmnZk::{ user-id=2495509 } and more particularly its Extreme difficulty by ::nika mika::{ user-id=3878832 } with its more than amusing concepts on a lively song, with many patterns in the form of emojis and punctuation throughout.
 It's definitely a conceptual yet fun way to represent such a catchy tune, making for one of many reasons we appreciate the map and encourage you to go and have a look at it!

 #### HOYO-MiX - The Stellar Moments Vol. 2 - Bonus

 With such a huge and ambitious project, we could not have failed to mention it here.
-Compiling almost thirty minutes of tracks from Genshin Impact, [The Stellar Moments Vol. 2](https://osu.ppy.sh/beatmapsets/1702721), a sequel to the already very popular [The Stellar Moments](https://osu.ppy.sh/beatmapsets/1588624) mapped by [Shurelia](https://osu.ppy.sh/users/3807986) and with participation from ~20 mappers, it's a real masterpiece.
+Compiling almost thirty minutes of tracks from Genshin Impact, [The Stellar Moments Vol. 2](https://osu.ppy.sh/beatmapsets/1702721), a sequel to the already very popular [The Stellar Moments](https://osu.ppy.sh/beatmapsets/1588624) mapped by ::Shurelia::{ user-id=3807986 } and with participation from ~20 mappers, it's a real masterpiece.
 Linking two very popular games with excellent craftmanship and originality, whether it be through the amazing mapping, the perfect hitsounds, or the not too intrusive storyboard, this map guides the player through a stellar experience.
 We really invite you to go and try it out!

 ### Mapper highlight